Did you know that more than 36% of small businesses don't have a website?

 Statusbrew allows you to schedule your posts for automatic publishing during your best posting time.

 When creating an Instagram post, stick to your brand theme for making your feed look organized in front of your audience.

-Quad Lock, a brand selling smartphone mounting solutions regularly puts up post about their products.
+Quad Lock, a brand selling smartphone mounting solutions, regularly puts up posts about their products.
 Not just that, they also reply to comments on their post to engage with their audience.

 Image Source: Quad Lock

 How To Sell On Instagram #9: Be Strategic In DMs And Comments

 Instagram DMs provide an excellent chance to create a personal experience with your audience.
 Use them to connect with your customers in a friendly manner that builds trust.

 Your audience who have constantly been engaging on your post can be your potential customers.
 Start a conversation by introducing yourself and getting to know more about them to know if your services will be helpful to them.
 Don't jump the gun by directly pitching your product.

 If your customers reach out to you with a product issue, it's better to address them in a private environment rather than discussing it out in the open.
 See DMs as a quick way to solve customer queries.
 You can also thank people for purchasing from your brand by sliding into their DMs to nurture the existing relation.